Up to 60% off sofas & mattresses — limited‑time deals.

 “Performance cotton” finishes

-Performance treatments can slow absorption and improve cleanability.
-Ask what the finish is, whether it is PFAS-free, and how it changes handfeel and breathability over time.
+Performance treatments can slow absorption and make cleanup easier, but the label is not specific enough on its own.
+Ask what the finish is, whether it is PFAS-free, and how it affects handfeel and breathability.

 Cotton sofas for pets